 Figure 5.2.2.9.2-1: LCS-UP connection

 1. The NF service consumer shall send an HTTP POST request to the resource URI associated with the "configure-up" custom operation to set up, modify or terminate LCS-UP connection.
-The request content shall include a UP notify callback URI, a notification correlation ID, and the UE identity.
+The request content shall include a UP notify callback URI, a notification correlation ID, the UE identity, and, if available, the UE user plane positioning capabilities.

 2a.
 On success, "204 No Content" shall be returned.